 $2.5 million (total credits allowed during five-year period)

-The tax credit has been in place since 2000, but has been amended several times since the initial enactment.
-The most recent substantive amendments were made in May 2010 by [http://mlis.state.md.us/2010rs/chapters_noln/Ch_493_hb0464E.pdf H.B.
-494] (effective July 1, 2010), which extended the facility in service deadline from 2010 to 2015; set a minimum tax credit limit of $1,000; and made excess tax credits refundable.
-In May 2011, the definition of eligible waste materials was amended by S.B.
-958] to remove language requiring that such materials be "solid" and "cellulosic".
+The tax credit has been in place since 2000, and has been amended several times since the initial enactment.
+The most recent substantive amendments were made in May 2016 by S.B.
+936 (effective July 1, 2016), which extended the tax credit for 2 years, from December 31, 2015 to December 31, 2018.
+On May 2011, the definition of eligible waste materials was amended by S.B.
+958 to remove language requiring that such materials be "solid" and "cellulosic".

 Applications for credit certificates will be approved on a first-come, first-served basis.
 If, over a three-year period, a taxpayer does not claim on average at least 10% of the maximum credit amount stated in the certificate, the Maryland Energy Administration may cancel part of the certificate.

 * Eligible mill residues include bark, chips, slabs, and edging, although slabs and edging are usually made into chips.